thinkle12/pyproteininference/README.md

 ### Executables

-You can also install executbles for the GUI for both Windows and MacOS on the releases page on github: https://github.com/thinkle12/pyproteininference/releases
+You can also download standalone executable applications of the GUI for both Windows and MacOS on the releases page on github: https://github.com/thinkle12/pyproteininference/releases

 When launching the GUI's from the executables please wait until for the user interface to pop up.
 It usually takes a minute or so.